 PHEVs run on battery power as long as it lasts and then switch to gasoline power, which may be beneficial for those who drive long distances or have limited opportunities to plug in to recharge their batteries.
 If driven short distances, they have similar fuel efficiency to BEVs but that decreases if you drive longer distances and run on gasoline power.
 Overall they are still much more fuel-efficient that gasoline-powered cars.
 For example, the Chevrolet Volt has a range of 53 miles on battery power and 420 miles with a full charge and a full tank of gas.
 It has reported fuel economy equal to 105 mpg when battery-powered and 38 mpg when running on gasoline.

 EVs have an electric motor only and no internal combustion engine; the battery must therefore be regularly charged.
 These cars have the highest fuel economy.
-The Union of Concerned Scientists calculated that the average EV in New England got the equivalent of 86 mpg in 2015.
+The most popular EVs currently get the equivalent of 100–120 MPG.

 Q: I’m concerned that an electric car will not be able to travel far enough on one charged battery.
 A: EVs have made rapid progress over the past few years and now have a much better range.
 For example the new highly-rated Chevrolet Bolt has a range of 238 miles.
-The Tesla Model S has a range of 210 miles.
+The Tesla Model S has a range of 220 miles.
 Also, there is already an extensive network of charging stations all across the country that continues to grow.
+Level 3 fast chargers can charge a battery up to 80% of full charge in half an hour.

 Q: How do I charge up my battery at home?
 Is it hard or expensive?
 A: Your car’s battery will charge when plugged into a standard outlet; it will just take longer.
 It’s better to have an electrician install a 220-volt line and a charger in your garage or outdoors in your yard.
-CMLP is very helpful in these matters and offers an off-peak electric rate if you charge your car at night.
+CMLP offers a rebate of $10 a month on your electric bill for an EV and $5 a month for a PHEC, if you charge your car at night.
 You’ll need a separate accessory meter for that and if you already have solar PV, it’s probably not worth it.
 The cost of charging is much less than what you would pay for gasoline.
 A 12-gallon tank of gasoline costs $12.60, while the Chevrolet Bolt, which uses 0.28 kWh/mile, costs $9.33 at 0.14/kWh for a full recharge.